Robin Yearwood

-Robin Yearwood is an Antiguan politician and member of the Antigua Labour Party (ALP).
+Sir Robin Yearwood KGCN (b.
+1 September 1944) is an Antiguan politician and member of the Antigua Labour Party (ALP).
 Entering Parliament in 1976, Yearwood served as Minister of Agriculture, Land and Fisheries in the ALP administration until a cabinet reshuffle in 1987 saw him take over Vere Bird, Jr.'s portfolio for Aviation, Public Information and Public Utilities.
 Despite a failed attempt to oust the Prime Minister he retained this position, and kept it when he became Deputy Prime Minister on 9 September 2002 and Minister of Finance a year later.
 Following the ALP's loss in the 2004 election, Yearwood was one of only three ALP members left in the lower house, and became Leader of the Opposition.
 He held this position until 2006, when he was replaced with Steadroy Benjamin.

 Early career

-Yearwood was first elected to Parliament in 1976, for the seat of St. Phillips North, which he still holds.
+Yearwood was born on 1 September 1944.
+He was first elected to Parliament in 1976, for the seat of St. Phillips North, which he still holds.
 He entered Cabinet-level politics on 29 May 1980, when he was appointed Minister of Agriculture, Land and Fisheries in the ALP government of Vere Bird.
 He retained this position after the 1984 election, and in 1986 led the construction of a new agricultural research laboratory, using equipment donated by China under a 1983 economic and technical cooperation pact.
 A cabinet reshuffle on 1 January 1987 saw Yearwood replace Vere Bird, Jr., the Prime Minister's son, as Minister of Aviation, Public Information and Public Utilities, ceding his Agriculture portfolio to Hilroy Humphreys.
 This followed controversy over Bird's construction of a new airport, which the opposition charged was "grossly inflated" in cost; retired Grenadian judge Sir Archibald Nedd was appointed to investigate the project and look for signs of wrongdoing.
 This scandal threatened to topple the government, with eight ministers, including the Deputy Prime Minister, arguing that Vere Bird should have his son fired.

 Retaining his seat in the 1989 election, seeing off a challenge from Junie de Shalto, he remained Minister of Aviation.
 Following the 1991 budget proposal, described by members of the opposition as "illegal and unconstitutional", Yearwood was one of seven ALP Ministers to call for the Prime Minister's resignation; despite the failure of this campaign, he retained his position in the Cabinet.
 As Aviation Minister, Yearwood spearheaded a $2.8 million grant to LIATairline in an attempt to boost its recovery: a $1.4 million bank overdraft and a $1.4 million government loan.